Corinna's online guide to wise woman herbal medicine

 Herbal oils are similar to tinctures and vinegars in that they are also concentrated herbal extracts.
 The difference is that the application of herbal oils is external (instead of internal), because the oil extracts "vulnerary" properties which heal the skin.
 The uses of herbal oils range from medicinal applications like burns, bug bites and scrapes to therapeutic applications like massage oil.

 Herbal oils are more difficult to make than tinctures and vinegars—because the medium of the oil itself can be prone to mold or rancidity with any excess moisture.
-So you need to being very attentive to reduce excess moisture when working with your fresh plants for herbal oils.
+So you need to be very attentive to reduce excess moisture when working with your fresh plants for herbal oils.
 Always harvest herbs for oils in dry weather—after the morning dew has evaporated, when there hasn’t been any rain for 48 hours.

 Herbal salves are made from herbal oils—by melting in a thickening agent like beeswax, cacao butter or shea butter.
 For simplicity, I’ll assume you’re using beeswax, my favorite.